 Indicator 13.
 Does the local planning authority have an officer on duty to provide advice to members of the public?
-"Good" "Improvement needed" Members of the public can seek advice from a duty planning officer There is no duty planning officer available
+"Good" "Improvement needed" Members of the public can seek advice from a duty There is no duty planning officer available planning officer Officer available